dspace-group/veos-cosim-client/doc/documentation.md

 DsVeosCoSim_LinMessageFlags_WakeEvent | For transmit and receive messages.
 Indicates that the LIN message contains a wake command.
 DsVeosCoSim_LinMessageFlags_SleepEvent | For transmit and receive messages.
 Indicates that the LIN message contains a sleep command.
 DsVeosCoSim_LinMessageFlags_EnhancedChecksum | For transmit and receive messages.
 Indicates that the LIN message uses the enhanced checksum.
 DsVeosCoSim_LinMessageFlags_TransferOnce | Only for transmit messages.
-Indicates that the LIN message is to be used only for the next header.
 This flag only makes sense if the DsVeosCoSim_LinMessageFlags_Response flag is set.
+Indicates a single ad-hoc transmission of a LIN response message.
+If the message is not in the allowed response space it will be omitted silently.
 DsVeosCoSim_LinMessageFlags_ParityFailure | Only for receive messages.
 Indicates that the LIN header could not be transmitted, because another LIN header was sent at the same time.
 DsVeosCoSim_LinMessageFlags_Collision | Only for receive messages.
 Indicates that the LIN response could not be transmitted, because another LIN response was sent at the same time.
 DsVeosCoSim_LinMessageFlags_NoResponse | Only for receive messages.
 Indicates that no response to the last header was received.